admin96/webvr-boilerplate/README.md

 # WebVR Park

-A simple webvr demo built using [THREE.js][three]-based starting point for VR experiences that work well in both Google Cardboard and other VR headsets.
+A simple webvr demo built using a [THREE.js][three]-based starting point for VR experiences that works well in both Google Cardboard and other VR headsets.
 Also provides a fallback for experiencing the same content without requiring a VR device.